Frequently Asked Questions About Cultured Vegetables

 Technically, cultured vegetables can be stored in a cooler basement or cold cellar.
 However, they will continue to ferment, and in short order they won’t taste very good.
 Cultured veggies do best and taste best at the colder temperatures of a refrigerator.

 How will I know if my vegetables are properly fermented?

 They will taste sour and tart.
 If your culturing has gone wrong, you will know this by the strong, unappetizing odor the veggies will give off and you might see black spots.
-This will alert you something is wrong.
+This will alert you that something is wrong.
 Throw them out if they appear like this.

 What are the white spots on my veggies?

 One of the things that people find most troublesome is what appears to be small areas of white mold growing on the surface of the cultured vegetables.
 There is no reason for alarm and it is not actually molded but a yeast called kahm yeast.
 This just means the yeasts have become more dominant than the bacteria and this can be because you're not using a culture or the ph is slightly off.
 It's not harmful but it can look scary and unpleasant, and even smell a little strong, but it is not a harmful thing.
 You'll need to scrape off the white parts from the veggies and remove them so they don't ruin the flavor of the vegetables.